Distinguished Service Award

 Rev. Wilson has served in many positions throughout his life, contributing to the community in an impactful and positive way.
 The amount of lives that have been touched by Rev. Wilson’s service is infinite.
 Even though he is “retired,” the continuing countless efforts to support Greene County show that his passion for serving this community continues on.

 Most people in the area know Tim as “Chief Hawfield”.
-Time attended Waynesburg College where he me Carol McAndrews who became hi wife.
+Time attended Waynesburg College where he me Carol McAndrews who became his wife.
 After living in the Washington D.C. area for a few years they had a son.
-They decided they wanted a better place to raise Tim Jr. so they return to Waynesburg.
+They decided they wanted a better place to raise Tim Jr. so they returned to Waynesburg.
 Tim became a Waynesburg Borough Police officer in July of 1979.
 Most people don’t know that Tim turned down a job with the Federal government the same day he started with the Waynesburg police Department.
 His heart was in Waynesburg and that is where he has chosen to serve.
 In 1981 Tim became Chief of Police and served in that capacity until he retired this past July (2013).

 Anyone who knows Tim knows that he didn’t just put in time; he served his community and fellow man.
-Tim supposedly worked day shift however if you went to the Waynesburg Police Department late in the evening you would still see him at work handling the next problem that came up.
+Tim supposedly worked day shift however, if you went to the Waynesburg Police Department late in the evening you would still see him at work handling the next problem that came up.
 In his capacity as Chief, Tim went above and beyond what he could have done or assigned someone else to handle.
 Tim was instrumental in promoting the “Officer Phil” Program in the area elementary schools.
 If you talk with anyone who was a student in the Central Greene School district in the last 30 years they remember Chief Hawfield coming to the school and the messages he and the program addressed.
 They always counted on seeing him next year.
-Chief addressed countless organizations including parent groups along with civic and governmental organizations. he always had a message to help the community.
+Chief addressed countless organizations including parent groups along with civic and governmental organizations.
+He always had a message to help the community.

 Tim has been a member of the “STOP” grant committee since its inception.
 This committee deals with domestic violence issues in the county.

-He has been a member of te “M.A.G.I.C.”
+He has been a member of the “M.A.G.I.C.”
 (Making a Great Impact Collectively” committee for many years.
 This group visits local schools and counsels students on problems adolescents face.
 He is also active with the “Safe Kids Committee” which focuses on child safety.
-As a leader in the organization has made sure our community is sage by distributing smoke detectors, bike helmets, and car sears for many years.
+As a leader in the organization has made sure our community is sage by distributing smoke detectors, bike helmets, and car seats for many years.

 Since 1995 Tim has served on the Salvation Army Advisory board assisting local people in need and during times of crisis.

 Driving under the influence is a serious national problem that affects many families annually.
 Tim has always been a strong supporter of stringent enforcement of the DUI laws.
-Tim spearheaded the Greene County DUI taskforce. he did anything and everything to get the DUI taskforce funded and in operation. he did it all from writing the grant to start the taskforce to being at the Sobriety checkpoints stopping vehicles at 2:00 in the morning.
-He was always the first on there and the last on to leave.
+Tim spearheaded the Greene County DUI taskforce.
+He did anything and everything to get the DUI taskforce funded and in operation. he did it all from writing the grant to start the taskforce to being at the Sobriety checkpoints stopping vehicles at 2:00 in the morning.
+He was always the first one there and the last one to leave.
 He put countless hours into this effort and if you check the statistics, you will see that he made a difference.

-Tim also taught criminal justice courses at Waynesburg College for a few years. many students received the benefit of Chief Hawfield’s knowledge and experience.
+Tim also taught criminal justice courses at Waynesburg College for a few years.
+Many students received the benefit of Chief Hawfield’s knowledge and experience.

 Tim has a great passion for history, particularly for the civil war.
 He is a walking encyclopedia on the subject.
 He is also well versed in the local history of Greene County and the Waynesburg area.
 He has shared this knowledge with many local groups and individuals.

 Another of Tim’s great passions is the Boy Scouts of America.
 He has served as a pack leader.
 He serves on the District Committee and has for many years.
 He currently is the District Chairman and a member of the Eagle Scout Board of review.
-With his longtime commitment to the Boy Scouts he now witnessing the children he once worked with growing into productive adults using the skills that he taught them.
+With his longtime commitment to the Boy Scouts, he now witnessing the children he once worked with growing into productive adults using the skills that he taught them.

 Chief Hawfield has given countless hours beyond the requirements of his position and the call of duty.
 His service has always focused on the advancement of Waynesburg Borough and the surrounding communities.
 In July of this year Chief Timothy Hawfield retired after 34 years of dedicated service with the Waynesburg Police Department.
 He may have stopped working but he will never quit serving.